-The three groups of RSM clients are: (1) internal (District) modelers; (2) District users of the model (e.g. water-supply permitting, operations, interagency teams); and (3) non-District users, including consultants, public utilities, environmental groups, and the agricultural industry.
+The three groups of RSM clients are: (1) internal (SFWMD) modelers; (2) SFWMD users of the model (e.g. water-supply permitting, operations, interagency teams); and (3) non-SFWMD users, including consultants, public utilities, environmental groups, and the agricultural industry.
 In order for the model to be used correctly, all clients expect clear statements on the model assumptions and unambiguous statements regarding what the model does and does not simulate.
 It should be made clear in the documentation that the intended use of the RSM is evaluation of long-term effects of management decisions that impact conflicting water-control issues such as flood protection, water supply, water quality, irrigation, and ecosystem conservation and restoration.
-Clients expect that all equations solved or used in the model be written somewhere in the documentation and in such a way that a user/client knows exactly how each input parameter is incorporated into the model.
+Clients expect that all equations solved or used in the model be included in the documentation and written in such a way that a user/client knows exactly how each input parameter is incorporated into the model.
 More work needs to be done on addressing client needs in the documentation.

 In order to make the model more user-friendly, a graphical user interface (GUI) is essential, and systematic tutorials covering simple and potentially complex model applications would be useful for most clients.
-The District is currently developing a GUI to support application of the RSM.
+The SFWMD is currently developing a GUI to support application of the RSM.

-The infrastructure and atmosphere of cooperation at the District appears to be such that the goals of District modelers and District users of the model will be met.
-The solicitation of input from District users by District modelers, and a concerted attempt to address these issues appears to be in place.
+The infrastructure and atmosphere of cooperation at the SFWMD appears to be such that the goals of SFWMD modelers and users of the model will be met.
+The solicitation of input from SFWMD users by modelers, and a concerted attempt to address these issues appears to be in place.

-The goals of non-District users of the model are diverse, and their goals are likely to depend on their particular application of the model.
-Most non-District users likely will desire a well documented, scientifically sound, validated, and user-friendly model.
-More work needs to be done in these areas for the RSM to meet these anticipated non-District client goals.
+The goals of non-SFWMD users of the model are diverse, and are likely to depend on their particular applications of the model.
+Most non-SFWMD users likely will desire a well documented, scientifically sound, validated, and user-friendly model.
+More work needs to be done in these areas for the RSM to meet these anticipated non-SFWMD client goals.